thefourcraft/thefourcraft/README.md

 > **Note**\
 Top languages are only a metric of the languages my public code consists of and doesn't reflect experience or skill level.\
-Wakatime stats are a new addtion sicne Nov 20 2022 [Learn More](https://wakatime.com/@thefourCraft)
+Wakatime stats are a new addition since Nov 20 2022 [Learn More](https://wakatime.com/@thefourCraft)

 <br><br>
 <div align="center">